games647/ScoreboardStats/README.md

 ### Building

-ScoreboardStats uses Maven 3 to manage building configurations, general project informations and dependencies.
+ScoreboardStats uses Maven 3 to manage building configurations, general project details and dependencies.
 You can compile this project yourself by using Maven.